 On January 3, 2012, the authors of the FDA paper published in the Proceedings for the National Academy of Sciences retracted their paper as well.

 This blinded analysis study was stated as having the purpose of putting to rest patient concerns that XMRV might be an issue in the disease.
-It cost more than a million dollars to run and was spearheaded by the well-known virologist Ian Lipkin of Columbia University.
+It cost more than a million dollars to run and was run by the well-known virologist Ian Lipkin of Columbia University.

 The individuals testing samples in this blinded study were Judy A. Mikovits (formerly of the WPI); Francis W. Ruscetti (formerly of the National Cancer Institute); the researchers from the original FDA study that reported the finding of MLV sequences (including Shyh-Ching Lo and Harvey J. Alter); and a team of researchers from the CDC.